connecteev/laravel-email-campaigns-spatie/docs/working-with-lists/unsubscribing-from-a-list.md

 weight: 3
 ---

 The most common way that a subscriber is unsubscribed is if the subscriber click the unsubscribe link in a sent campaign.
-You can add an unsubscribe link by [adding an `@@unsubscribeUrl@@` placeholder](https://docs.spatie.be/laravel-email-campaigns/v1/working-with-campaigns/creating-a-campaign/#setting-the-content-and-using-placeholders) to the html of your campaign.
+You can add an unsubscribe link by [adding an `::unsubscribeUrl::` placeholder](https://docs.spatie.be/laravel-email-campaigns/v1/working-with-campaigns/creating-a-campaign/#setting-the-content-and-using-placeholders) to the html of your campaign.

 When a subscriber visit the actual unsubscribe url a simple text will be displayed to confirm that unsubscribing was successful.